mateussouzaweb/kvm-qemu-virtualization-guide/Docs/06 - Linux Virtualization.md

 **Installation:**

 - Installation runs fine with the GPU passthrough, you don't need to attach a virtual display to run installation.
-- After installing, remember to install the ``qemu-guest-agent`` package.
+- After installing, remember to install the ``qemu-guest-agent``.
+- If you are using SPICE services, remember to install the  and ``spice-vdagent`` package.

 **Graphics:**